saschatimme/elm-phoenix/README.md

 An Elm client for [Phoenix](http://www.phoenixframework.org) Channels.

 This package makes it easy to connect to Phoenix Channels, but in a more declarative manner than the Phoenix Socket Javascript library.
-Simply provide a `Socket` and a list of `Channel`s you want to join and this library handles the tedious parts like opening a connection, joining channels, reconnecting after a network error and registering event handlers.
+Simply provide a `Socket` and a list of `Channel`s you want to join and this library handles the unpleasent parts like opening a connection, joining channels, reconnecting after a network error and managing replies.

 ## Getting Started